sauloperez/random-location/README.md

 Installation
 ------------

+Add this line to your application's Gemfile:

+    gem 'test'

+And then execute:

+    $ bundle

-Install Random location like any other Ruby gem:
+Or install it like any other Ruby gem:

     gem install random-location